Relationship between fitness and heterogeneity in exponentially growing microbial populations: Supporting Text

 being $q_{t}^{(i)}$ the tilted distribution of the $i^{\rm th}$ flux at time $t$.
-We use as convergence tolerance $10^{-4}$, $10^{-5}$ for $\varepsilon_{\rm EP}$ and $\varepsilon_{\mathbf{c}}$, while for $\varepsilon_{\gamma}$ we use $2.5\cdot10^{-5}$ for the experiments coming from ~\cite{nanchen06} and $9\cdot10^{-6}$ for those taken from ~\cite{schuetz12}.
-These values are chosen to guarantee the convergence of the algorithm in each experiment presented in the two works (we notice that in few experiments a smaller threshold leads to divergent $\gamma$ which makes the computation of the covariance matrix $\mathbf{M}$ impossible), allowing a reasonable fitting of the variances.
+We use as convergence tolerance $10^{-4}$, $10^{-5}$ for $\varepsilon_{\rm EP}$ and $\varepsilon_{\mathbf{c}}$, while for $\varepsilon_{\gamma}$ we use $2.5\cdot10^{-5}$ for the experiments shown in ~\cite{nanchen06} and $9\cdot10^{-6}$ for those taken from ~\cite{schuetz12}.
+These values are chosen to guarantee the convergence of the algorithm in each experiment presented in the two works (we notice that in few experiments a smaller threshold leads to divergent $\gamma$ which makes the computation of the covariance matrix $\mathbf{M}$ unfeasible), and also to allow for a reasonable fitting of the variances.
 We show in Section \ref{sec:means} a set of plots presenting the average values of the constrained and of the noisy fluxes compared to the measured ones.